 This is where the issue of function really comes in.
 The heat is produced by gas, electricity, or water.
 Obviously, this would only be a choice if you live in a climate that would warrant it.

-Theres the ends and outs of the four basic types of base, the wall trim that makes your walls shine.
+Theres the ends and outs of the four residential baseboard types of base, the wall trim that makes your walls shine.
 Got opinions?
 Share them with our readers in the comment section below.